TimMikeladze/graphql-crud/README.md

 **Available directives:**

-- `@model` - Generates queries and mutations backed by a database for the annotated type.
+- `@model` - Generates queries, mutations and resolvers for the annotated type.

 ## Getting started

-1. Install core package: `npm install graphql-model-directive` or `yarn add graphql-model-directive`.
+1. Install core package: `npm install graphql-crud` or `yarn add graphql-crud`.
 2. Install a store package:
-    - Mongo: `npm install graphql-model-mongo` or `yarn add graphql-model-mongo`.
+    - Mongo: `npm install graphql-crud-mongo` or `yarn add graphql-crud-mongo`.
 3. Define your schema and annotate it with directives.
 4. Use `makeExecutableSchema` to generate the schema.
 5. Instantiate and assign your store to `directives.model.store` on the GraphQL `context`.